SmartableAI/diablo4/_games/new-gameplay-today-diablo-ivs-druid.md

 ---
-title: "New Gameplay Today – Diablo IV&#39;s Druid"
+title: "New Gameplay Today – Diablo IV's Druid"
 excerpt: "Ben Reeves joins Jeff Cork and Leo Vader for a look at the third and final announced class for Diablo IV.
 Head to http://gameinformer.com/blizzard to watch this ..."
 originalUrl: https://youtube.com/watch?v=uij9ysBKs4w
 type: video